Step 4: Full View

 Should Engineer A treat the conflict of interest as arising at the moment of solicitation activity, requiring immediate declination, or as arising only upon execution of a consulting contract or a specific act of biased governmental review, permitting Engineer A to explore the opportunity while monitoring for concrete conflicts?

-Decline at Solicitation Stage as Conflict Crystallizes Board's choice Treat the conflict of interest as arising at the moment the former firm's solicitation is received, because the structural overlap between DOT grant municipalities and the municipalities to be solicited is immediately ascertainable, and decline the engagement without proceeding to contract negotiation, on the ground that the faithful agent obligation prohibits position-taking that places private interests in tension with public duties regardless of whether any specific harm has yet occurred.
+O1 Treat the conflict of interest as arising at the moment the former firm's solicitation is received, because the structural overlap between DOT grant municipalities and the municipalities to be solicited is immediately ascertainable, and decline the engagement without proceeding to contract negotiation, on the ground that the faithful agent obligation prohibits position-taking that places private interests in tension with public duties regardless of whether any specific harm has yet occurred.
+Board's choice

 The Government Grant Authority Non-Exploitation Private Consulting Solicitation Prohibition Obligation establishes that the conflict arises at the solicitation stage because the DOT's grant authority over municipalities creates a structural power asymmetry that could be, or appear to be, exploited to obtain private consulting work, independent of whether any specific grant decision is influenced.
 The Dual Role Appearance of Impropriety Avoidance Obligation requires Engineer A to recognize that the shared municipal client base creates an interrelated conflict at the moment Engineer A begins representing the former firm's interests to those municipalities.
 The FAA QBS Consultant Selection Integrity Non-Interference Obligation prohibits participating as a candidate consultant in selection processes governed by guidelines Engineer A disseminates, which is implicated from the first solicitation contact.
 The Faithful Agent Trustee Obligation is not contingent on harm having materialized but on the engineer placing himself in a position where private interests could influence public duties.